 - Developing a community-based approach to health disparities by training individuals to produce and distribute organically grown vegetables in the local urban environment.

 - Establishing an economic development model that creates social entrepreneurship opportunities for participants to continue utilizing their training.

 Based on these objectives, there are three cycles to this intervention effort.
 Below is a detailed description of activities to be completed at each cycle of the program:

-- Includes 60-hours of interactive classroom work to occur over the time span of 13-weeks
+- Includes 100-hours of interactive classroom work (lecture), and field work (lab) to occur over the time span of 14-weeks

-- Instruction takes place twice a weekly with one 2-hour class session and one 4-hour lab session
+- Instruction takes place twice a weekly with one 2-hour lecture and one 4-hour lab session

 - Class sessions introduce trainees to the fundamental principles and practices of sustainable agriculture

 - Lab sessions provide trainees with hands-on experiences that reinforce classroom discussions

 - Lab sessions are held in the HABESHA Gardens Complex in addition to other identified urban farm sites